hocgin/ErrorKit/Sources/ErrorKit/ErrorKit.docc/Guides/Error-Chain-Debugging.md

       └─ userFriendlyMessage: "Die Backup-Datenbank konnte nicht gefunden werden."
 ```

-This precise grouping allows you to:
-- Track true error frequencies in analytics without noise from dynamic data
-- Create meaningful charts of most common error patterns
-- Make data-driven decisions about which errors to fix first
+This precise grouping allows you to track true error frequencies in analytics, create meaningful charts of common error patterns, and prioritize which errors to fix first.
-- Monitor error trends over time

-### How Error Chain Description Works
+### Implementation and Integration

-Under the hood, `errorChainDescription(for:)` uses Swift's reflection capabilities to examine the structure of error objects:
+Under the hood, `errorChainDescription(for:)` uses Swift's reflection to examine error objects, recursively traversing the error chain and formatting everything in a hierarchical tree structure with the user-friendly message at each leaf node.

-1. It inspects the error using Swift's `Mirror` type
-2. For errors conforming to `Catching`, it recursively traverses the error chain
-3. For enum errors, it extracts case names and associated values
-4. For struct or class errors, it includes type metadata
-5. It formats all this information in a hierarchical tree structure
-6. It appends the user-friendly message at each leaf node

-This deep inspection reveals significantly more information than is available through standard error logging, particularly for complex error hierarchies.

-### Use Cases and Benefits

-Error chain debugging transforms Swift's error handling from a black box into a transparent system:

-#### During Development
-- **Pinpoint error origins**: Quickly identify where errors originate
-- **Trace propagation paths**: See how errors flow through your application
-- **Debug complex interactions**: Understand cross-module error handling
-- **Identify wrapping patterns**: See which layers are adding context to errors

-#### In Production
-- **Analyze error patterns**: Group similar errors to find systemic issues
-- **Set priorities**: Focus on the most common error paths first
-- **Monitor trends**: Track error frequencies over time
-- **Improve user experience**: Use insights to prevent common errors

-#### For Support and Operations
-- **Better diagnostics**: Include error chains in crash reports
-- **Faster resolution**: Provide support with clear error context
-- **Root cause analysis**: Trace issues to their source
-- **Documentation**: Build a knowledge base of error patterns

-### Integration with Logging Systems

-To maximize the effectiveness of error chain debugging, integrate it with your logging system:
+To integrate with your logging system:

 ```swift
 extension Logger {